Juan Granell Pascual: Later career

 Having left the Ministry of Industry in 1945 Granell assumed management of one of the flagship INI companies, ENDESA.
 In corporate historiography he is recorded as ingenious, dedicated and enthusiastic manager, who used to visit construction sites during weekends.
 As most of Spanish electricity was produced by hydrotechnical installations, his focus was on diversification and development of thermal power plants.
 These efforts bore fruit in 1949, with opening of the first Spanish coal-fired plant in Compostilla; it was also the first power plant built by ENDESA.
 However, over time Granell developed discrepancies with Suanzes over the question of ownership of electricity infrastructure; some authors claim he advocated a joint public-private partnership against the Suanzes-advanced state-run model, others suggest that the two went together rather well and that Granell actually advocated expropriation of private energy concessions.
 It is not clear whether these issues contributed to Granell not having his Cortes ticket renewed in 1949, the year which marked his final exit from politics.
 Eventually Granell resigned from ENDESA management in 1953, according to some due to differences with Suanzes.

 Some authors claim that Granell “se retiró de la política para atender a sus negocios”, but there is no evidence that he was running his own private business.
 Instead, he entered executive boards of numerous large companies.
 Some were partially controlled by INI, like the fuel giant Compañía Arrendataria del Monopolio del Petróleo CAMPSA, Empresa Nacional Hidroeléctrica del Ribagorzana ENHER or Asbestos Españoles.
 Some were strictly private enterprises, like the construction conglomerate Dragados y Construcciones, another construction firm Sociedad Boetticher y Navarro or the insurance company Unión Levantina.
 Some were related to municipal authorities, like the credit company Casa de Valencia, which he presided since the late 1940s.
 At least in some of these companies, like in Boetticher y Navarro, Granell performed high executive roles until the early 1960s.

 Since expiry of his Cortes ticket Granell remained politically inactive.
 However, he remained on excellent terms with the regime.
 In 1954 he was admitted at a private audience by Franco; he spoke to caudillo in similar circumstances at least also in 1957, 1958 and 1962.
 He received Gran Cruz de Isabél la Católica, Gran Cruz del Mérito Civil and Gran Cruz de la Orden de Cisneros.
 Resident in Madrid, he became the unofficial Burriana representative in the capital and was credited for numerous local investments, be it the road and railway infrastructure development, water delivery and drainage system upgrades, refurbishment and enhancement of Guardia Civil offices, extension of piers and construction of new buildings in the harbor, saving local college from closure and especially reconstruction of the iconic El Salvador church bell-tower, blown up by retreating Republican troops.
-Already in the 1940s he was declared hijo predilecto of Burriana; after death a large plaza was named after him, to be re-named in the post-Francoist era.
+Already in the 1940s he was declared hijo predilecto of Burriana; after death a large plaza was named after him, to be renamed in the post-Francoist era.